 Answer- There is no cost.
 You can go to FamilySearch or Census bureau website to get the information.

-Answer- As it says 1950’s so it is for 1950.
+Answer- It says 1950 census, so it is for the 1950 year.

 Answer- For this information, please visit the census website.

-Answer- Please visit the National Archives website, to search the records.
+Answer- Please visit the National Archives website to search the records.